DefectDojo/django-DefectDojo/docs/content/en/usage/features.md

 ```

 The three endpoints hosts will be used to find existing endpoints with matching hosts,
-or create new endpoints, and then apply tags as follows:
+or create new endpoints, and then apply meta as follows:

 ```
 sheets.google.com (endpoint) -> [ team:data analytics, public_facing:yes ] (tags)